 Headland Street Neighborhood Beach Access is located in the S. Headland Ave. right-of-way and will provide improved pedestrian access with a new sidewalk, boardwalk, dune walkover and connectivity to the multi-use path, a stormwater component to help alleviate flooding in the area.
 STATUS: Construction began in January 2025 and is expected to be completed in May 2025.

 The Grayton Beach Community Center is located at 44 Hotz Avenue in Grayton Beach.
 Once completed, the 1,600 square foot building will house a local information station, restrooms, an observation deck, a boardwalk to the beach and access to the Beach Tram.
 STATUS: Construction began in April 2025 and will take approximately one year to complete.
-Work on the building and boardwalks will start first, with roadwork beginning in the Fall.

 Walton Dunes Regional Beach Access is located at 258 Beachfront Trail.
 Improvements are expected to include 14 parallel ROW parking spaces with dedicated ADA, LSV, and bicycle parking, restrooms and an ADA-accessible boardwalk.
 STATUS: Currently under appeal with the Zoning Board of Adjustments, the Walton Dunes project is on hold until a final determination of the validity of the development order can be made.